On the minimum of a conditioned Brownian bridge: Introduction

 We establish some notations and preliminaries in Section \ref{sec:prelim}.
 Section \ref{sec:Pi} is devoted to computing the probability that the minimum lies in a given interval determined by two of the conditioning points.
-In Section \ref{sec:simmin} we show how to simulate the law of global minimum of the process.
-In Section \ref{sec:naopt} we test and compare three non-adaptive algorithms from the point of view of the expected difference between the best sampled point and the true minimum of the path, when the evaluation points are few.
+In Section \ref{sec:simmin} we show how to simulate the law of the global minimum of the process.
+In Section \ref{sec:naopt} we test and compare the three non-adaptive algorithms from the point of view of the expected difference between the best sampled point and the true minimum of the path, when the evaluation points are few; we also present an empirical sensitivity analysis when the underlying model is an Ornstein--Uhlenbeck bridge instead of a Brownian bridge.
 Finally, in Section \ref{sec:SimLoc}, we compute the conditional distribution of the location of the minimum of a single Brownian bridge given the value of this minimum, and we show how to use it to simulate the location of the minimum of the whole process.